threefoldtech/info_grid/src/documentation/system_administrators/pulumi/pulumi_intro.md

 [ThreeFold Grid](https://threefold.io) is a decentralized cloud infrastructure platform that provides developers with a secure and scalable way to deploy and manage their applications.
 It is based on a peer-to-peer network of nodes that are distributed around the world.

 [Pulumi](https://www.pulumi.com/) is a cloud-native infrastructure as code (IaC) platform that allows developers to manage their infrastructure using code.
 It supports a wide range of cloud providers, including ThreeFold Grid.
+Consult the official [Pulumi documentation](https://www.pulumi.com/docs/) for more information.

 The [Pulumi plugin for ThreeFold Grid](https://github.com/threefoldtech/pulumi-provider-grid) provides developers with a way to deploy and manage their ThreeFold Grid resources using Pulumi.
 This means that developers can benefit from all of the features and benefits that Pulumi offers, such as cross-cloud support, type safety, preview and diff, and parallel execution -still in the works-.